nathanReitinger/CART/README.md

 ### Overview

 Let's assume you just started a new SoK project, [like this one](https://conpro23.ieee-security.org/papers/reitinger-conpro23.pdf).
 The first step in the project will be to review conference publications from the past *n* years to determine if each paper is relevant to your SoK's particular topic.
 So you'd have a larger number of papers (something like *n=10,000*) to review, and will likely only be reading the titles and abstracts of these papers to determine relevancy.
-And you probably want one or more other people to review each paper as well, to get a less biased relevancy determination.
+And you probably want one or more team members to review each paper as well, to get a less biased relevancy determination.

 What you need is a way to view a large number of paper titles and abstracts, "vote" on the relevancy for each paper, and a system to store and update these votes.
-Eneter `CART`: a system for voting on a large number of abstracts in teams.
+Enter `CART`: a system for voting on a large number of abstracts in teams.

 ### Functionality